juhojo/jigsaw_toxicity_classification/report.md

 torch.manual_seed(0)
 ```

+The models presented here, are the ones that achieved the highest scores within each architecture in our trials.

 ### Preprocess the data

 Before feeding the comment contents to the model, we want to perform integer encoding of its contents.
 We do this by using tokenizer provided by `Keras` -library.
 The tokenizer transforms text content into sequence of integers.
 Doing this allows us to later on implement an embedding layer that we need for processing text data.
 (Keras Documentation, 2018)